Custom Search

 Origin

-The Lurcher was bred in Ireland and Great Britain by the Irish gypsies and tinkers in the 1600s.
+Lurchers were developed by the Romanichals and Mouchers in England (the Norfolk Lurcher being the typical moucher dog) and other British countries during a period when hunting game was reserved for the landed classes.
+The penalties for poaching were extremely severe, and greyhounds (as well as being very difficult to train) were also the dog of the aristocracy, so obviously a different dog was required.
 They were used for poaching rabbits, hares and other small creatures.
-It is never bred to a specific standard and is often not considered a breed, as the Lurcher is more a crossbreed: usually three quarters sighthound.
-The most common combinations are the Greyhound/Collie and the Greyhound/Terrier.
-The name Lurcher a is derived name from the Romany word lur, which means thief.
-The gypsies considered the short-haired Lurcher the most prized.
-The Lurcher is rarely seen outside of Great Britain and Ireland, and is still common in its native land.
+It is never bred to a specific standard and is not considered a breed, as the Lurcher is a crossbreed: usually three quarters sighthound but can have any amount of sighthound.
+The most common combinations are the Greyhound / Collie and the Greyhound / Terrier.
+The name Lurcher is a derived name from the Romany word lur, which means thief.
+The gypsies considered the shorthaired Lurcher the most prized.
+The Lurcher is still common in its native land.
 The Collie crosses were often not large enough to do the work the Lurcher was intended for.
 Gypsies traditionally sneered at any Lurcher that was not predominantly Greyhound, since these "lesser" Lurchers were not as good at hunting and could not stand a full day's work of the hunt.
-The stringent training methods of the Gypsies are looked down upon in some Lurch circles, since the pups began working at six months old.
-Only the top-producing pups were kept; the rest were sold at traditional bargain rates.
+Starting a dog working too young can ruin the dog in one season; it takes about 1 -2 years to get a dog ready to work.
 Today some breeding is carried out in a more systematic manner, with Lurchers bred to Lurchers to perpetuate the "breed's" prowess at rabbit and hare coursing.
+Hare coursing is now illegal in Wales, England and Scotland.
+It is still legal in Northern Ireland but the two coursing clubs in NI now meet in the Republic, since the all other UK countries outlawed it and the Republic has not.

 Group